ADVISORY BRITAIN-ROYALS/PHILIP

-LONDON - Prince Philip, Queen Elizabeth's husband and a pivotal figure in the British royal family for almost seven decades, has died aged 99, Buckingham Palace said on Friday.
+WINDSOR/LONDON - Views of Windsor Castle and Buckingham palace a day after Prince Philip, husband of Queen Elizabeth and a leading figure in the British royal family for almost seven decades, died aged 99.

 Restrictions: